dastu08/adaptive-power-method/README.md

 | `-e 10`     | Run the APM for 10 epochs if the mode used transfer learning (`transfer` or `ratefunc`)                                 |

-The following example show the most common use cases and which arguments they need.
+The following example shows the most common use cases and which arguments they need.
 It is assumed that you have compiled the executable `simapm` as described in the section [compiling](#compiling).